Introduction: How to Formulate and Ask Intelligent Questions

 How to Formulate Intelligent Questions

-As an expert interviewer with close to 20 years of experience formulating and asking questions, one of the things I have learned along the way is that how you formulate the question is very much dependent on why you are asking the question in the first place.
+As an expert interviewer with over 20 years of experience formulating and asking questions, one of the things I have learned along the way is that how you formulate the question is very much dependent on why you are asking the question in the first place.

 People like multiple choice questions because they’re simple, the work has been done for them, so they only have to choose an answer without very much thought, but stay away from them – they are for exams and surveys.
 Multiple choice questions seldom further your knowledge.